sajadhsm/new-word-tab/README.md

 More features like *Words list management* & *Favorites sites shortcuts* will be added soon to give you more options on the new tab behavior.

 ## Contribution
-You can find project roadmp [here](https://github.com/sajadhsm/new-word-tab/projects/1).
+You can find the project roadmap [here](https://github.com/sajadhsm/new-word-tab/projects/1).

 Feel free to suggest new ideas & report bugs.
-Pull requests are welcomed.
+Pull requests are welcome.

+### Special thanks to
+- [Free Dictionary API](https://github.com/meetDeveloper/freeDictionaryAPI) which powers word definitions lookup.
+- [Sepehr Mohammadi](https://github.com/sepehrity) who made it possible to publish on Chrome Web Store.